-Long term fostering placements usually last until the child or young person has aged out of the foster care system and becomes a care leaver.
+Long term fostering placements, also known as permanent fostering, usually last until the child or young person has aged out of the foster care system and becomes a care leaver.

-Long term fostering occurs when a foster placement is unable to return to their birth family and adoption may not be possible for the child or young person in question.
-Also known as permanent fostering, this type of long-term foster care placement will usually last until the child or young person has reached adulthood and has aged out of the foster care system.
+Long term fostering occurs when a foster child or young person is unable to return to their birth family and adoption may not be possible.
+Also known as permanent fostering, this type of long-term foster care placement will become part of a foster child’s care plan in these circumstances, and will usually last until the child or young person has reached adulthood and has aged out of the foster care system.

 If you are currently a carer and have decided you want to become a long term foster carer, then you’ll be providing an essential fostering service.
-You’ll be making a real difference in the life of children and young people in care, while helping them to create a new life for themselves and develop as people.
+You’ll be making a real difference in the lives of children in care, while helping them to create a new life for themselves and develop as people.

 Once you express your interest in providing a more permanent foster care placement, your supervising social worker will compare your skills and experience with the children and young people in need of such care.
 If there is a match, your social worker will contact you to pass on the relevant information so that you can make the right decision for you and your family.